ariellerudolph199/example-repo/README.md

 # example-repo
+### Project name:
-Project name Calculator app
+Calculator app
+### function:
-function: takes user prompt and performs calculations related to the prompt, returning the end product of the equation
+takes user prompt and performs calculations related to the prompt, returning the end product of the equation